Psalter world map: Physical description

-The small map (17 cm x 12.5 cm) it shows an has incredibly fine details.
-It was drawn around 1260; the artist is unknown.
+The small map (17 cm x 12.5 cm) is incredibly finely detailed and was drawn around 1270; the artist is unknown.
 The map is divided into three main parts that are intended to show the whole of the universe.
 The upper area shows Christ as a figure of salvation, with arms outstretched.
 Christ exist above the world that humans naturally inhabit.
 However, the second part of this image the map itself or the world.
 An important distinction here is Christ is not separate from the world, but his body is the world.
 The map is a "history projected on a geographical basis" therefore the map highlights important areas of Christ's life and influences.
 The map itself annotates 91 named locations.
 Many if not most of the named locations on the psalter map is associated to a psalm in the text itself.